badonions/tor-redirect/README.md

 include_once "tor-redirect.php";
 ```

-to the top of all your files which should do this check
+to the top of all your files which should do this check.

+Make sure to actually add it to the top of the file, since you cannot change location header if anything on the page has been sent to the user